A Note on Potential Diagonalizability of Crystalline Representations: Introduction

 \section{Introduction}

-Let $p$ be a prime, $K$ a finite extension over $\Q_p$ and $G_{K}$ denote the absolute Galois group $\text{Gal}(\Qpbar/K)$.
-In \cite{BLGGT10} \S1.4, \emph{potential diagonalizability} is defined for a potential crystalline representation of $G_{K}$.
-Since the potential diagonalizability is the local condition at $p$ for a global Galois representation in the automorphic lifting theorems proved in \cite{BLGGT10} (cf. Theorem {\bf A, B, C}), it is quite interesting to investigate what kind of potential crystalline representations are indeed potentially diagonalizable.
+Let $p$ be a prime, $K$ a finite extension over $\Q_p$ and $G_{K}$ the absolute Galois group $\text{Gal}(\Qpbar/K)$.
+In \cite{BLGGT10} \S1.4, \emph{potential diagonalizability} is defined for a potentially crystalline representation of $G_{K}$.
+Since potential diagonalizability is the local condition at $p$ for a global Galois representation in the automorphy lifting theorems proved in \cite{BLGGT10} (cf. Theorem {\bf B, C}), it is quite interesting to investigate what kind of potentially crystalline representations are indeed potentially diagonalizable.
 Let $K_0$ be a finite unramified extension of $\Q_p$.
 By using Fontaine-Laffaille's theory, Lemma 1.4.3 (2) in \cite{BLGGT10} proved that any crystalline representation of $G_{K_0}$ with Hodge-Tate weights in $\{0, \dots, p-2\}$ is potentially diagonalizable.

-In this short note, we show that the idea in \cite{BLGGT10} can be extended to prove the potential diagonalizability of crystalline representations of $G_{K_0}$ if Hodge-Tate weights are in $\{0 , \dots , p-1\}$.
+In this short note, we show that the idea in \cite{BLGGT10} can be extended to prove the potential diagonalizability of crystalline representations of $G_{K_0}$ with Hodge-Tate weights in $\{0 , \dots , p-1\}$.
 Let $\rho: G_{K_0} \to \GL_d (\Qpbar)$ be a crystalline representation with Hodge-Tate weights in $\{0, \dots , p-1\}$.
 To prove the potential diagonalizability of $\rho$, we first reduce to the case that $\rho$ is irreducible.
 Then $\rho$ is \emph{nilpotent} (see definition in \S2.2).
 Note that Fontaine-Laffaille's theory can be extended to nilpotent representations.
 Hence we can follow the similar idea in \cite{BLGGT10} to conclude the potential diagonalizability of $\rho$.

 \